Skin and fillet removal

 - ensure that the fillet is at least 26 cm in length.

-For information that may apply to recreational fishers on a commercial fishing tour, please consult the Fisheries Regulation 2008 and/or relevant management plan.
+For information that may apply to recreational fishers on a commercial fishing tour, please consult fisheries legislation.